 If you are convicted of a crime, you may get a jail sentence, may be ordered to pay a fine, or both.
 However, persons found liable in a civil case may only have to pay money or give up property, but are not sentenced to prison.

-For more faqs regarding criminal law visit Bailey & Galyen’s criminal law site.
+For more faqs regarding criminal law visit our criminal law faq page.